city_hall

 New Urban Mechanics Program Manager Position

 Our two-year Program Manager position gives those interested in civic entrepreneurship and civic design deep insight into working creatively in City government.
-We want to build a pipeline of talent into the public sector.
+You’ll have the opportunity to work closely with City leaders to design prototypes in a deeply collaborative environment and across research methods to address the needs of residents.

 The application for the 2024-2026 Program Manager position has closed.